mas-bandwidth/yojimbo/BUILDING.md

 First, install the latest version of Docker from <http://www.docker.com>

-If you are running on Windows go into Docker network settings and enable "Expose container ports on localhost".

 Now go to the command line at the yojimbo directory and enter:

     premake5 docker